-When starting out in scroll saw work, I knew I needed to think about the scroll saw I was going to use.
-Additionally, I suspected that I would need some new accessories to make things easier for my projects.
-Once I got all that I needed, I then would have to determine what skill level I might be able to perform at.
+Once you get all that you needed, you will have to determine what skill level I might be able to perform at.
 This meant what scroll saw patterns could I use to start my new hobby, what type of wood should I start out with.
 Lastly I have to think about the space and the environment to work on my projects.
 Let me go into a bit more detail on these items.

-Picking a scroll saw was no easy task for me.
+Picking a scroll saw was no easy task for me, so what scroll saw to buy might not be an easy question.
 You think that you would just find one and start working on your scroll saw projects.
 But for me I found in choosing a scroll saw, price along with reliability were the key points I focused on.

 After I purchased my scroll saw, I found that the depth of the arm and ease of use was something important to me as well.
 I also liked the thought of the variable speed.
 The depth of the arm is sometimes referred to as the throat size and depth seemed important for larger projects.
 In the end it was a choice between the WEN 16 inch or the DeWalt 20 inch, though I did like a few others.

 Both seem to have great reviews on them and were the ones most purchased.
 The big difference here was the price.
 We’re talking several hundred dollars, which is a big difference.
 I ended up choosing the DeWalt.
 I think I had a little tax return money burning a hole in my pocket, but I can’t help but think I would have been able to accomplish the same projects had I picked the WEN.